atimpone/aws-foundation-journey/0-common/1-tenets.md

 Address the most common scnearios first.

+# 7. Avoid temporary solutions and accrual of technical debt.

+Help bias customers toward making incremental, additive investments in their AWS environments.
+Avoid investments that involve substantial rework in later stages of the cloud adoption journey.

-# 7. Work with AWS to continually improve the customer experience.
+# 8. Work with AWS to continually improve the customer experience.

 Over time, the detailed guidance should continually reduce in scope as more features are built into the platform.

-# 8. Keep apace with latest best practices and AWS capabilities.
+# 9. Keep apace with latest best practices and AWS capabilities.

 As more capabilities are built into the AWS platform and additional best practices are developed, ensure that this guidance is kept up-to-date.